 Recipe for the Perfect Creamy Irish Coffee

 This traditional Irish drink recipe contains whiskey, coffee, sugar and cream.
-I have included photos, videos, and step-by-step instructions so that you can prepare this deliciously creamy beverage.
+I have included my own photos and a video with step-by-step instructions so that you can prepare this deliciously creamy beverage.

 - 1 and 1/2 teaspoons instant coffee